 When American pianist Van Cliburn died in 2013, funeral organizers in Texas couldn’t locate an obscure piece of music he’d requested for the service.
 But as WRTI’s Susan Lewis reports, thanks to a Philadelphia connection, the Russian folk song was found, and is now enjoying new life in America.
+"Vanya Klibern," as he was called in Russia, says Inna Lobanova-Heasley, was "a rock star" there.

 Here are several ensembles presenting the Russian folk song performed at Van Cliburn's funeral service.